Delhi-Meerut Regional Rapid Transit System (RRTS)

 Delhi Meerut RRTS is regional rapid rail project aimed to ease traffic movement between the two cities and reduce the travel time between two cities.
 It is one of the three such projects being worked on.
 The other two are Delhi-Gurugram-Alwar RRTS and The Delhi-Panipat RRTS.

 Delhi-Meerut RRTS project is envisaged as a semi-high speed rail corridor.
 It will cover a total stretch of 82 kilometers beginning from Sarai Kale Khan and ending at Modipuram close to Meerut city.
 There will be a total of 16 stations.

 - New Ashok Nagar

 - Meerut Central

 - Meerut North

-It was in March 2019 that the Prime Minister of India, Shri Narendra Modi, laid foundation stone of this project.
+It was in March 2019 that the Prime Minister of India, Shri Narendra Modi, laid the foundation stone of this project.
 The estimated cost of this project is 30,274 crore.

-Out of a total route length of 82 kilometer, the elevated corridor will be for about 68 km, underground for about 14 kilometers and the rest will be at grade in order to connect to two depots.
+Out of a total route length of 82 kilometers, the elevated corridor will be for about 68 km, underground for about 14 kilometers and the rest will be at grade in order to connect to two depots.
 One of these depots will be at Duhai in Ghaziabad district and the other will be at Modipuram in Meerut.